PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "If he's the hero, then what does that make you?"

-"The cunning fat guy who outsmarts everybody in the end."
+"The cunning, fat guy who outsmarts everybody in the end."

-"I don't understand," said Rattick, for once telling the truth.
+"I don't understand," said Rattick, the truth for once.

 "Rattick, I want to hire you.
 Now before you protest, here's 10 gold pieces.
 Now there's more where that came from.
 Plenty more.
 I seek an audience with the Wizard at the bottom of this smoking hole, and I want you to get me there."

-"I… I…" Rattick got lost between trying to twist circumstances to his advantage and trying to figure out what in the hell circumstance was up to, "Have you lost your mind, fat merchant?"
+"I… I…" Rattick stammered to a halt.
+Between trying trying to twist circumstances to his advantage and trying to figure out what in the hell circumstance was up to, he just locked up.
+Finally, he asked "Have you lost your mind, fat merchant?"

-"Because I'm here, yes.
-But I haven't lost all my cunning, you understand.
+"What?
+You mean because I'm here?
+Yeah, probably.
+But I haven't lost my cunning, you understand.
 Half you reward is with me, half when you get me back to town."

 "Twenty gold pieces is not enough."